dolla-consortium/consensus-proposing/packages/staging/README.md

 - Redirect the stream into a new Temporary File : `(x+1).tmp`
 - Notify the downstream Broadcasting Section that a new local proposal is available.

-#### 2. ForceProposalProduction
+#### 2. Stage

+This command appears when the Local Proposal flow is **tensed**.
+The flow is tensed when the consensus is consuming more local proposal than produced.

-Executing that command means :
+Executing it means :
-- Converting the temporary file into a proposal file if requests are accumulated.
+- Converting the temporary file into a proposal file if requests are already accumulated.

 ### Output/Events

 > Defined [Output.hs](library/Dolla/Consensus/Proposing/Staging/Pipeline/IO/Output.hs)

 Staging produces
-- A Notification : `LocalProposalProduced {localOffset :: Offset}`
+- A Notification : `LocalProposalStaged {localOffset :: Offset}`
 - a File `{localOffset}.proposal` containing requests with
 ```
 0 < Size <= Size Limit